 BOWHUNTING AND SMALL GAME HUNTING are popular in the fall.
 Many deer, partridge, ducks, geese, and even bear are taken each year.
 Our gun deer season runs from November 15 to 30 each year.

 ATV, UTV, SNOWMOBILE AND BIKE from your door.
-Our county road (Thousand Island Lake Road) is an access trail to the main snowmobile and ATV/UTV trails.
-You can legally ride on the right side of the road to the main trails.
-When the ice is safe, you can also access the snowmobile trail by sledding across the frozen lakes.
-You can connect up with the trail hub here that allows you to head east, west, north, and south here in Watersmeet for some of the best sledding you’ll ever have.
-The new bike trail includes all of Thousand Island Lake Road from the Watersmeet side to the Land O’ Lakes side and connects with the many, many miles of trail.
-Our main snowmobile trail becomes our great ATV/UTV trails when it’s not sledding season.
-Wide trails let you bring up your four-wheelers or six-wheelers.
-The Forest Service also has three large maps of the trails here that they have as well.
-Come and enjoy the great scenery and clean air and have some wonderful riding!
+Our county road, Thousand Island Lake Road, is an access trail to the main snowmobile and ATV/UTV trails.
+You can legally ride on the right side of the road to the main trails for both sledding and four or six wheeling.
+When the ice is safe, you can also access the snowmobile trail by sledding across the frozen lakes of the Chain.
+It’s easy to connect up with the trail hub here that allows you to head east, west, north, and south in Watersmeet for some of the best sledding you’ll ever have.
+Our U. P. Thunder Riders Snowmobile Club does a great job of maintaining our snowmobile trails here.

 ICE FISHING is a fun and exhilarating past time in the winter here.
-Jig for panfish or set up your tip-ups for the game fish.
+Jig for panfish or set up your tip-ups for game fish.
 The eagles will entertain you and the scenery will renew you!
 There’s no better meal than a fresh catch of fried fish after a fun day on the lakes!
 One of my most memorable days was spent catching bluegills with family here and coming home with very rosy cheeks to a slow cooker full of homemade chili.
-We fried up our catch to a golden brown and cut up a fresh pineapple!
+We fried up our catch of bluegills to a golden brown and cut up a fresh pineapple!
 What a strange combination, but it was one of the best meals ever!!!